admin-iqdata/tmp/README.md

 ```
 #### Step 2.
 Add IQdata SDK

-In your module `build.gradle` file enable Java 8 features support and add iqdata-android-sdk to your compile dependencies:
+In your module `build.gradle` (or `build.gradle.kts` if you are using Kotlin script) file enable Java 8 features support and add iqdata-android-sdk to your compile dependencies:

 ##### Groovy
 ```diff